 It is becoming increasingly popular for many homeowners to install bifold doors to their property, which helps open up their garden to their home.
 When you can open the doors completely to your garden, it can help encourage you and your family to spend more time in it, and you also have the benefit of them looking fantastic.
 When you look at the various options you have that you can install in your home, multiple materials are common for the frames of the doors from which you can choose.
 Below are the most common options you can consider when considering installing these in your home.

-If you are looking for a finish for your bi-folding doors which is sleek and stylish and requires very little maintenance, you may want to consider using aluminium for them.
+If you are looking for a finish for your aluminium bifold doors which is sleek and stylish and requires very little maintenance, you may want to consider using aluminium for them.
 It can be one of the costlier options, but they look fantastic when they are installed, and unlike some options, there is not much to do to maintain them other than hose them down and wipe them with a cloth.
 When the doors include a thermal break, they have excellent thermal properties, helping to regulate the temperature in your home, no matter the season.
 If you take excellent care of them, they can also last a long time, with some models having a life expectancy of around 45 years.

 If you have a budget for installing bifold doors to your home and it cannot stretch to aluminium, the most cost-effective option you can choose for your frames is uPVC.
 As well as being affordable, uPVC is relatively simple to maintain, and you can clean it easily with soapy water and a cloth.
 However, one drawback with this material is that it does age, and the elements and UV light can fade the colours of your door frames, but you can have these repainted for a fraction of the cost of replacing them if you want to.
 It is also a material that has excellent thermal properties and can help you keep your home warm or cool, depending on the season.